kaanolgu/bfs-sycl-fpga/README.md

 # bfs-sycl-fpga
-This work has been submitted to Ninth International Workshop on Heterogeneous High-performance Reconfigurable Computing (H2RC'23)
+This work has been submitted to 12th International Workshop on OpenCL and SYCL (IWOCL24)

 The Breadth-First Search algorithm implementation using Intel oneAPI (SYCL2020) on Intel Arria10 and Stratix10 FPGAs